-Upgrade databases to SQL Server version 2012 or later
+Upgrade databases to SQL Server version 2008 or later

-If you are using Microsoft SQL Server 2008 or earlier, you must upgrade the Sage 500 ERP databases to SQL Server 2012, SQL Server 2014, SQL Server 2016 or SQL Server 2017.
+If you are using Microsoft SQL Server 2005, you must upgrade the Sage 500 ERP databases to SQL Server 2008 R2, SQL Server 2012, SQL Server 2014, or SQL Server 2016.
 Before upgrading the databases to this version of Sage 500 ERP.
 For more information about system requirements, refer to the Compatibility and Resource Guide located in the Support page of the Sage Customer Portal at: https://customers.sagenorthamerica.com

-- 1 Make backups of your databases. - 2 Upgrade Microsoft SQL Server to version 2012, 2014, 2016 or 2017 as shown in the SQL Server Documentation on the Microsoft Web site.
+- 1 Make backups of your databases. - 2 Upgrade Microsoft SQL Server to version 2008 R2, 2012, 2014, or 2016 as shown in the SQL Server Documentation on the Microsoft Web site.